jmarksh/jmarksh.github.io/_posts/2020-07-28-fear-of-looking-dumb.md

 author: Josh
 ---

-Your fear of looking stupid is holding you back.<br />
+"Your fear of looking stupid is holding you back.""<br />
 **RuPaul Charles** 30 June 2017